 You can access KIT via an elevator or a staircase, whose handrail is interrupted by a door on the right side.

-Several video works are shown in the exhibition.
-These do not have audio descriptions.
+The video work shown in the current exhibition does not have audio descriptions.

 For Deaf and Hearing-Impaired People